raamana/visualqc/docs/gallery_functional_mri.rst

 Gallery - Functional MRI scan - artefact detection and rating
 --------------------------------------------------------------

-**This is an early preview of an app in active development - your feedback to improve will be greatly appreciated:**: `feedback welcome.<https://github.com/raamana/visualqc/issues/new>`_
+**This is an early preview of an app in active development - your feedback to improve will be appreciated:**: `feedback welcome. <https://github.com/raamana/visualqc/issues/new>`_

 The carpet plot [1]_ can easily reveal abnormal frames (time-points) to the human eye, which is what VisualQC starts with for functional MRI scans - see below.
 VisualQC also overlay few useful statistics for each frame to further help you decide on the quality of that frame.
 We currently show 3 stats (mean, SD, and DVARS, but plan to few more such as framewise displacement (FD) and other motion parameters.
 Your suggestions and contributions are very `welcome <https://github.com/raamana/visualqc/issues/new>`_.